Clear3nce/Clear3nce/README.md

 ---

 ## **🌍 My Inspiration & Journey**
-> *"I started my software engineering journey with ALX to solve real-world problems.
+> *I started my software engineering journey with ALX to solve real-world problems.
 My dream is to develop the **Mzansi Public Services Hub**—a unified platform for emergency services (ambulance, SAPS, clinics) with service ratings.
-I believe tech should make essential services accessible to all."*
+I believe tech should make essential services accessible to all.*

 ---